pzy2000/Auto_coding/README.md

 Input to the model is code, up to the context length of 1024, with newlines replaced by <N>

-Here's a quick example of using this model:
+# Here's a quick example of using this model:

 from transformers import AutoTokenizer, AutoModelWithLMHead

 tokenizer = AutoTokenizer.from_pretrained("Sentdex/GPyT")
 model = AutoModelWithLMHead.from_pretrained("Sentdex/GPyT")

-# copy and paste some code in here
-inp = """import"""
+'''copy and paste some code in here''' inp = """import"""

 newlinechar = "<N>"